 Map 7: Yes and no results and Risk of Conflict, with votes

-Perhaps, the idea of the victims supporting the agreement was magnified in the news because as you can see in the following table, most of the towns that experienced the harshest massacres and acts of violence by FARC voted to support the agreement.
+Perhaps, the idea of the victims supporting the agreement was magnified in the news, because most of the towns that experienced the harshest massacres and acts of violence by FARC voted to support the agreement (table 2).

 However, this is anecdotal evidence.
-I do not wish to undermine any victims, but presenting this table and omitting other municipalities that have suffered intensely from conflict, like those in the Llanos region, is extremely disrespectful to all victims.
-In the end, it is hard to draw any conclusion about how victims were misrepresented by the vote, in part because we should not fall into the typical mistake of thinking all victims are the same.
+I do not wish to undermine any victims, but presenting this table and omitting other municipalities that suffered intensely from conflict, like those in the Llanos region, is disrespectful to all victims.
+Furthermore, neglecting to comment on voter turnout is also misleading.
+In the end, it is hard to draw any conclusion about how victims were represented or misrepresented by the vote, in part because we should not fall into the typical mistake of thinking all victims are the same.

 This has been especially dramatic for the international audience since most of the foreign media picked up this generalization (see for example NY Times Op-Ed "The Victims of War are Sick of War").
 This is a misleading generalization.
-The truth is it was a close vote, and victimization per municipality or risk of conflict do not seem be the best estimator to predict the outcome of the plebiscite.
-It also fails to convey the narrative that it was those who did not suffer who are the ones responsible for the plebiscite result.
+The truth is it was a close vote, and victimization per municipality or risk of conflict do not seem to be the best estimator to predict the outcome.
+Using selective data to build a narrative, might be newsworthy but might not provide the most accurate understanding of a complicated election.

 (iii) The Vote and the Urban and Rural Divide

-Another common trend after the results were published was arguing that the yes vote was eminently rural and the no vote was eminently urban.
-This argument brought up by many analysts and pundits is factually inaccurate.
-The yes vote won in Bogota, Cali, Barranquilla, and Cartagena which are four of the ten largest cities in the country.
+Another common trend was arguing that the yes vote was eminently rural and the no vote was eminently urban.
+This argument made by many analysts and pundits is factually inaccurate.
+The yes vote won in Bogota, Cali, Barranquilla, and Cartagena which are four of the five largest cities in the country.
 In fact, the yes vote in these cities represents 31% of the total votes for yes.

-Having said that, on average (and again here the “on average term” is the key issue), municipalities with high levels of rurality tended to favor the yes.
+Having said that, on average, municipalities with high levels of rurality tended to favor the yes.

 Map 8: Yes and no results and population living in rural areas